prisoners in the U.S., compared to 1.65 million in China, whose population is four times that of the U.S.

 That means that in Louisiana, Black people are incarcerated at four times the rate of White people.

 If there is an error rate in convictions, which there is, the more people a government imprisons, the more innocent people it will imprison.
 This is because as the number of convictions that the justice system churns out increases, the time and resources available to spend on ensuring the quality and accuracy of each conviction decreases.

 Since the gains of the civil rights movement became apparent, economic interests and political pressure to imprison millions of Americans has steadily but rapidly replaced segregation with mass incarceration.
 This has grossly overburdened the legal institutions that make up the criminal justice system and has caused police, lawyers, courts and prisons to resort to assembly-line justice.
 And therefore each conviction that this overburdened system produces is less likely to be accurate than a conviction that is a result of the considered and careful process envisioned by a system of adversarial justice.

-Some believe this system was designed to disproportionately impact people of color: that is engineered as an instrument of racial oppression to replace Jim Crow laws.
+Some believe this system was designed to disproportionately impact people of color: that it is engineered as an instrument of racial oppression to replace Jim Crow laws.
 Others believe mass incarceration coincidentally began at the end of Jim Crow and that it is a well-designed system used over-zealously that has had an unfortunate disproportionate impact on people of color.
-Whichever belief, the results are the same: black and brown bodies and lives bear the brunt of the sprawling criminal justice system that is omnipresent in many poor communities.
+Whichever belief, the results are the same: Black and Brown bodies and lives bear the brunt of the sprawling criminal justice system that is omnipresent in many poor communities.